 - Whether the imposition of duties on the products covered by the exclusion will result in severe economic harm to the commenter or other U.S. interests.

-- Any additional information in support of or in opposition to extending the exclusion.
+- Any additional information or data in support of or in opposition to extending the exclusion that you consider relevant.

 D. Submission Instructions

-To be assured of consideration, you must submit your comment between the opening of the public docket on the portal on July 1, 2020 and the July 30, 2020 submission deadline.
-Parties seeking to comment on two or more exclusions must submit a separate comment for each exclusion.
+To be assured of consideration, you must submit your comment between the opening of the public docket on July 15, 2020 and the August 14, 2020 submission deadline.
+If you seek to comment on two or more exclusions, you must submit a separate comment for each exclusion.

 By submitting a comment, the commenter certifies that the information provided is complete and correct to the best of their knowledge.